Glue Resist Watercolor Rainbow

 7. Paint Sky

-Once you’re satisfied with the colour, use it to paint the sky.
+Once you’re satisfied with the color, use it to paint the sky.
 I traced the lines around the rainbow and clouds using a smaller paintbrush, then switched to a broader paintbrush to finish up more easily.

 Paintbrush painting blue sky around rainbow.